 Which types of exchange programs are eligible to be funded?

-Programs that physically bring students from one country (United States or Japan) to the other or both countries in a reciprocal exchange.
-These can be 1) academic study abroad (semester or full year) or short-term visitation programs and 2) at the high school or college (undergraduate and graduate) level.
+Programs that physically bring students from one country (United States or Japan) to the other or both countries.
+In other words, the programs can be one-way or reciprocal.
+Eligible programs are 1) academic study abroad (semester or full year) or short-term visitation programs and 2) at the high school or college (undergraduate and graduate) level.
 English and Japanese language programs are eligible.
 Fully virtual programs with no physical exchange component are not eligible.

 Can more than one proposal be submitted for the same academic year?

-Yes, applicants are welcome to submit multiple proposals per academic year, but please submit them at the same time.
+Yes, applicants can submit multiple proposals per academic year, but please email us an order of preference.

 Are there any costs or fees associated with applying for MAP funds?